 When you integrate GetAccept with Azure AD, you can:

-- Enable your users to be automatically signed-in to GetAccept with their Azure AD accounts.
+Enable your users to be automatically signed-in to GetAccept with their Azure AD account.

 Adding GetAccept to your Azure applications